-Cocker Spaniels are affectionate and lively canines, making them perfect companions for kids.
-Sometimes called teacup Cocker Spaniels, this breed is made smaller through the selection and breeding of the smallest puppies, the introduction of the dwarfism gene, and the mixing with other smaller canine breeds.
-However, this process can lead to health problems in certain spaniels.
+Cocker Spaniels are famous for their affectionate and energetic disposition, making them perfect companions for households with kids.
+Frequently called teacup Cocker Spaniels, these pint-sized versions of the breed come from the selective breeding of the smallest puppies, incorporating those carrying the dwarfism gene, and their crossbreeding with other petite dog breeds.
+Nonetheless, this breeding approach may occasionally lead to health problems in some of these spaniels.

 The mini cocker spaniel is the smallest member of the American Kennel Club’s sporting dogs group.
 Highly trainable and companionable, this group includes some of the most common breeds of dogs adopted by families in the United States.